By Megan Bowers, For The Miami Student

 The Memorial Run involves running 2,977 laps around the flagpole at Millett Hall, one lap for every life lost on 9/11.
 It has become bigger every year and is a great way to unify campus and the surrounding communities.
-It garners support from all the Armed Forces ROTC programs on campus as well as many of the
+It garners support from all the Armed Forces ROTC programs on campus as well as many of the Miami sports teams.

 However, the event is not limited to on-campus organizations.
 Miami students often come to reflect privately and students all the way from the University of Cincinnati's Air Force ROTC have come to pay their respects in past years.

-Across campus, on Central Quad, the Phi Beta Sigma Fraternity will also be hosting an event to raise awareness about what occurred on 9/11 and
+Across campus, on Central Quad, the Phi Beta Sigma Fraternity will also be hosting an event to raise awareness about what occurred on 9/11 and honor the victims.

 One of the fraternity brothers, Jalen Brown, explained that, every year, they choose a sport and an action to represent the lives lost.